 There are excellent performing arts opportunities at the College.
 We have music ensembles, a band, an orchestra, a choir and a ‘rock workshop’.
 There are trips to concerts and recitals and you do not have to study a Music course to join in.
 Many students take part in productions either as members of the cast, in stage management, costume or set design.
 You do not have to be a Theatre Studies student to be involved.
 You will also be able to join dance and drama clubs and to take part in dance productions and other performance opportunities.

 Over 70% of our students at College participate in some form of sport each year, many on a regular basis, and there are excellent opportunities in both high level competitive sport and recreation sport for fun and fitness.

 Other clubs and societies include Amnesty International, Christian Union, Debating Society and Chess Club.
-Please see the Additional Studies Curriculum Handbook (see box on left for download link) for greater detail.
+Please see the Additional Studies Curriculum Handbook (see box on left for download link) or the Overview of the Additional Studies Programme for greater detail.